Service version: 1.0

-Routing API is a suite of web services designed for developers to use our latest scalable routing engine.
-Independent tests have established that TomTom routing engine is the best in the industry.
-Our routing engine uses IQ Routes™ and TomTom Traffic™.
+Routing is a suite of web services designed for developers to use our latest scalable online Routing engine.
+Independent tests have established that the TomTom Routing engine is the best in the industry.
+Our Routing engine uses IQ Routes™ and TomTom Traffic™.

-- Calculate Route - calculates a route between an origin and a destination, passing through waypoints (if specified).
-Additional routing parameters like traffic, avoidance conditions, departure/arrival time etc. can be taken into account.
+This calculates a route between an origin and a destination, passing through waypoints (if specified).
+Additional routing parameters like traffic, avoidance conditions, departure/arrival time, etc. can be taken into account.

 - Plan the fastest, shortest or eco route from A to B taking in consideration the real-time traffic and the historical traffic.

 - Plan multiple alternative routes through one single API call.